MootazMedhatEzzat/SCS432-Theory-of-Computations/README.md

 - The deadline for submission is on Saturday, 23/3 at 11:59 pm.
 - Submission will be on Google Classroom.
 No late submission or email submission is allowed.
 - Please submit one compressed folder with the `.java` files.
-The folder name should follow this structure: `ID_GROUP.zip`.
+The folder name should follow this structure: `STUDENT-ID_GROUP.zip`.
 - In case of cheating, you will get a negative grade whether you give the code to someone, take the code from someone/internet, or even send it to someone for any reason.

 ### Requirements